open-telemetry/opentelemetry-js/packages/opentelemetry-api/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-This package provides everything needed to interact with the OpenTelemetry API, including all TypeScript interfaces and enums.
+This package provides everything needed to interact with the OpenTelemetry API, including all TypeScript interfaces, enums, and no-op implementations.
 It is intended for use both on the server and in the browser.

 ## Basic Use

 ### API Entry Point

-API entry points are defined as global singleton objects `trace` and `metrics` which contain methods used to initialize DK implementations and acquire resources from the API.
+API entry points are defined as global singleton objects `trace` and `metrics` which contain methods used to initialize SDK implementations and acquire resources from the API.

 - [Trace API Documentation][trace-api-docs]
 - [Metrics API Documentation][metrics-api-docs]